 Guinea-Bissau has no comprehensive dedicated national youth policy yet.

-Guinea-Conakry has a new national youth policy, but—unfortunately—it is not yet online.
+Guinea-Conakry is said to have a new national youth policy, but it is not online.

 Haiti has no current national youth policy.
 A draft was developed in 2011.

 Honduras has a national youth policy, adopted in 2007, that covers the period 2007-2021.